 Section 1.
 Annual Meeting.
 The annual meeting of the Camp shall be in the month of November each year on a date determined by the Executive Committee.
 If the annual meeting shall not be held at the time fixed it shall be held within a reasonable time thereafter, and the officers shall hold over until their successors have been elected.

 Section 2.
-Regular Meetings.
+Regular Meetingsmeetings.
 (As a title, both words require capitalization) The regular meeting of the Camp for the transaction of ordinary business shall be held on a day of each month, at such time and place as may be fixed by the Executive Committee.

 Section 3.
 Special Meetings.
 A special meeting of the Camp may be held at any time upon call of the Commander.
-The Commander shall also call a special meeting upon demand in writing, stating the object of the proposed meeting, and signed by not less than 20% of the members entitled to vote.
-Notice of the time, place, and object of any special meeting shall be given all officers and members in good standing, in writing, by United States Mail not less than fifteen (15) days prior to the date fixed for the meeting.
+The Commander shall also call a special meeting upon demand stating the object of the proposed meeting, and signed by not less than 20% of the members entitled to vote.
+Notice of the time, place, and object of any special meeting shall be given all officers and members in good standing.
 The Executive Committee shall establish the place of such meeting in advance.

 Section 4.
+Nomination Committee.
+At the regular meeting in October, the Commander will appoint a Nomination Committee to present candidates for offices for the following year.
+The committee shall make recommendations to the Camp at the annual meeting for election.

+Section 4.
 Quorum.
-Ten percent (10%) of members of the Camp entitled to vote shall constitute a quorum at any meeting.
+10% of members of the Camp entitled to vote shall constitute a quorum at any meeting.

 Section 5.
 The rules of procedure at any meeting of the Camp shall be those set forth in Roberts Rules of Order, revised, except wherein they may be altered by the vote of the Camp.